Eriq La Salle

 Erik Ki La Salle (born July 23, 1962), professionally known as Eriq La Salle, is an American actor, director, writer and producer.
-La Salle is known for his performance as Dr. Peter Benton in the NBC medical drama ER (1994–2002; 2008–2009) which earned him three NAACP Image Awards and nominations for a Golden Globe Award and three Primetime Emmy Awards.
+La Salle is known for his performance as Dr. Peter Benton in the NBC medical drama ER (1994–2002; 2009) which earned him three NAACP Image Awards and nominations for a Golden Globe Award and three Primetime Emmy Awards.

 Early life

 La Salle, one of four children, was born and raised in Hartford, Connecticut, by his mother, Ada Haynes.
 He is an alumnus of Weaver High School and the Artists Collective, Inc. in Hartford.
 He attended the Juilliard School's Drama Division for two years as a member of Group 13 (1980–1984), then attended New York University's Tisch School of the Arts, where he earned a Bachelor of Fine Arts degree from the Graduate Acting Program in 1984.

 Career

 At the time of his graduation from NYU, La Salle was cast in Joseph Papp's Shakespeare in the Park production of Henry V. Soon after, he found continuous acting work on Broadway, off-Broadway, and on several daytime TV dramas including One Life to Live, where he played the reporter Mike Rivers.

 In 1988, La Salle co-starred as Darryl Jenks in the Eddie Murphy movie Coming to America.

+In 1994, the medical drama ER premiered on NBC with La Salle starring as Dr. Peter Benton.
+In the fourth season of the show, he attracted headlines for requesting the interracial relationship between his character and Alex Kingston's Dr. Elizabeth Corday be written out, following thornier relationships with two previous characters played by Black women, saying: "As an African-American man, it becomes a bit offensive if the negative things are all you're showing.
+Because in real life, we romance and get on each other's nerves and laugh and do all the things that any other race of people do.
+So if the only time you show a balanced relationship is in an interracial relationship, whether it's conscious or subconscious, it sends a message I'm not comfortable with."
+While being interviewed by Johnnie Cochran on Johnnie Cochran Tonight, La Salle commented, "We have to take care of the message that we're sending as African-Americans or any other group of minorities, that we have the exact same type of exchanges with our mates that we get to see our White counterparts have."